G333B/SQL_INJ-RUST/README.md

 We used a rust based framework called Actix Web, a compilation system called Cargo and an ORM called Diesel.
 These 3 tools allow us to develop a little web application very quickly.

 Once done, we had to develop our tool using Rust.
-Its a small program which test few SQL injections on the website and extract informations.
+Its a small program which tests few SQL injections on the website and extract informations.
 This tool also create a pdf that contains all infos.

 We can go further and add a script which exploits XSS vulnerabilities.